microsoft/playwright/docs/src/test-reporters-js.md

 });
 ```

+You can use sharded html report combined with a file hosting that allows serving html files.

-After the sharded tests finish, copy all files from `playwright-report` directory in every shard into a single directory.
-After that you can display the report by loading the `index.html` file from the folder or calling `npx playwright show-report` with the path to the folder.
+In your CI recipe, after running tests in each shard, upload all files from `playwright-report` directory to the **same location**.
+After that you can open `index.html` from the uploaded location directly in the browser.

 :::note
-When `sharded` option is set to `true`, the `html` report for each shard consists of `index.html` and a data file named like `report-003-of-100.zip` that is unique for the shard.
+The `html` report for each shard consists of `index.html` and a data file named like `report-003-of-100.zip`.
 It's ok to overwrite  `index.html` with one another when copying sharded reports to a single directory.
 :::

 ### JSON reporter